CrowdStrike/foundry-sample-collections-toolkit/app_docs/README.md

 After installing the app, go to **Fusion SOAR** > **Workflows** to see the test workflows for functions.
 Execute the **Test log_event_handler function** workflow to ensure it works.
 You can also run the **Test process_events_handler function** to verify its functionality.
 The **Test user_preferences collection** workflow shows how you can use built-in Fusion SOAR actions to CRUD a collection.

-To see the UI extension, go to **Host setup and management** > **Host management** and click on a host.
+To see the UI extensions, go to **Host setup and management** > **Host management** and click on a host.
 Look for the **User Preferences** panel on the right.
 Click to expand, save your preferences, and click the **Save Preferences** button.
 Refresh your browser to confirm your preferences are saved.
 Use the 🗑️ icon to delete your preferences.

+There's also a **Collections CRUD** UI extension that shows how to CRUD a collection with foundry-js.

 The source code for this app can be found on GitHub: <https://github.com/CrowdStrike/foundry-sample-collections>.